FreeRADIUS/wiki.freeradius.org/building/Build.md

 sudo make install
 ```

 Don't forget to read supplied documentation first, including the configuration files.
-As with many free software projects, FreeRADIUS could use more documentation.
-Until such documentation is available, the only place that configuration items are documented is in the configuration files themselves.
+Many configuration options are documented inline, in the configuration files themselves.

-If you have problems when trying to run FreeRADIUS, and you see error messages like:

-> rlm_sql: Could not link driver rlm_sql_mysql: file not found

-Then the shared libraries on your system are misconfigured.

 ## Building on Debian or Ubuntu
 ### Dependencies